 - A representative office is one of the popular registration options for foreign companies in Hong Kong.
 It is a good option for testing the market before penetration.

 - Representative offices in Hong Kong can only conduct restricted activities like promotion, liaison office or market, and research.
-It has no legal status and cannot engage in any business activity which earns profits.
+It has no legal status and cannot engage in any business activity that earns profits.

-- Setting up representative offices in Hong Kong is easier than that of a branch office or a subsidiary.
+- Setting up representative offices in Hong Kong is easier than a branch office or a subsidiary.
 Reasons for this include no minimum capital requirement, no filing or accounting requirement, no need to register with the Companies Registry, etc.

 - Required documents for the registration of a Hong Kong representative office include an application form, particulars of the chief officer, place of business in HK, and identity proof for the non-Hong Kong company.